 2. Form/Class: Choose a format from the list of options in the drop-down menu, which contains all of the possible publishing formats (ie Book, Video, PB, HB).
 If you are creating your general Default schedule, then leave this item at Default.
 What you are doing is creating schedules that can be lumped by product type or form.

 If you want a format that is not on the list, click on the little blue button called NEW and you will be able to type a name of your schedule manually.
 To go back to the drop-down menu, click on Select existing.

 There are 3 sub-tabs that come up when you create a schedule template.
 They are as follows:

-Deadlines: Here you can set your deadlines and durations for your tasks.
+Deadlines: This is the first sub-tab, and is where you will set your deadlines and durations for your tasks.
 Deadlines are part of the editorial workflow and are tasks that occur prior to a title entering the actual production schedule.
 For instance, you cannot begin the schedule until the manuscript is received from the author.
-You can add as many deadlines as needed by clicking on the blue Add another task.
+You can add as many deadlines as needed by clicking on the blue Add another task item.
 Deadlines are the final dates and so it would make the most sense in this case to leave the 'duration' field as either blank or 0.
-You will have date ranges within the Production Roles tab, which you learn more about here.
+You will have date ranges within the Production Roles tab.

-Select a Task from the ones you already created from the drop-down menu.
+4. Select a Task from from the drop-down menu.

 5. Add the Duration of the deadline by typing in a numerical value, and chose the Period from the drop down menu as either days or weeks.
 You must set at least 1 deadline in your schedule; otherwise, you will get an error message when accessing a title in Book Production.
 You can tick the boxes to mark whether your deadline is a milestone or is immovable.